Fredjod/Ansible/freebox/README.md

 1) Create a VM from the Freeos console, with the following parameters:
 	- 1 CPU
-	- Mem: 500Mb
+	- Mem: 600Mb
 	- user: freebox
-	- password: freebox
+	- password: freebox (gona be changed with key authentification)
 	- Distro: Debian
 	- Size: 16G